 Not good: The exact answer depends on your general health, what other medical problems you current have, your age and the levels of the thyroid hormone ft4 and ft3.
 The cause of the low TSH is also important.
 In general, low TSH signifies hyperthyroidism.
 Hyperthyroidism is more dangerous than hypothyroidism.
 Death can occur with hyperthyroidism. ...Read more

+May be: An elevated TSH with normal free T4 indicates that you at risk of being hypothyroid and that can lead to weight gain.
+It would be prudent to consult your doctor to ascertain if you should be taking replacement thyroid medication.
 For good health - Have a diet rich in fresh vegetables, fruits, whole grains, milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
 Avoid saturated fats.
+Drink enough water daily, so that your urine is mostly colorless.
 Exercise at least 150 minutes/week and increase the intensity of exercise gradually.
 Do not use tobacco, alcohol, weed or street drugs in any form.
-Drink enough water daily so that your urine is mostly colorless.
+Practice safe sex, if you have sex.
+Get HPV vaccine. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - How does thyroid gland regulate fluid balance?